VysotskiVadim/VysotskiVadim.blog/_posts/2020-05-05-qa_guide_to_android_application_testing_part_1_lifecycle.markdown

 turning from side to side,
 causing configuration change because of rotation;
-their phones run out of battery, causing configuration change because of night node.
+their phones run out of battery, causing configuration change because of night mode.
 The knowledge that you get in this article is a powerful weapon in your hand against Lifecycle related bugs.
 Don't let them reach your users, good luck!